9 min read

 Now a different challenge emerges: help humans find what matters inside an ever-growing flood of evidence.

 Digital evidence now shows up in roughly 90% of criminal cases.
-In one Colorado DA office, annual video volume jumped from 24,000 hours in 2022 to 41,000 hours in 2025.
-A routine vehicular homicide there can now generate up to 90 hours of body-worn and dashcam footage.
+One Colorado DA office went from 24,000 hours of video in 2022 to 41,000 in 2025.
+A single routine vehicular homicide can generate 90 hours of body-worn and dashcam footage.

-Investigations are shifting from humans manually analyzing evidence to humans verifying AI findings.
+Investigations are shifting from humans analyzing evidence to humans verifying AI findings.

 The investigator of the future will not start by watching everything.
 They will start by asking: